 The first part of this trail is considered easy and it is quite lovely.
 We could even keep our dog on the paved road.
 We hiked the paved part and reached Lower Yosemite Fall.
 When we went, the waterfall was not the fullest and swimming is not permitted.
 When the waterfall is full, rocks can be slippery so be careful with the kiddos playing on the rocks.
 My kids really love exploring among the rocks but we stayed on the trail most of the time.
 The hike can be crowded but we didn’t find the many people when we went last time.
 However is a must do Yosemite Hikes for Families!

-Vernal Fall and Nevada Fall trails (Moderate)
+6. Vernal Fall and Nevada Fall trails – Moderate hike for families

 Distance 2.0 mi round trip